pridapablo/ITESM-syntaxHighlighterParallel-TC2037/README.md

 - Reflections on the proposed solution, the implemented algorithms, and the execution time of these algorithms.

-- Calculation of the algorithm's complexity based on the number of iterations and comparison with the estimated time mentioned above.
+- A comparison of the execution time of the parallel and sequential versions of the syntax highlighter.

-- Conclusions drawn from the reflections in points 1 and 2.
-It also includes a brief reflection on the ethical implications that the type of technology developed here could have on society.

 ## License